dubinsky/dubinsky/_posts/2015-01-14-yubikey-neo-2-factor-authentication-u2f.md

 password on all the sites, strong passwords are only practical if you use a password manager - a service that stores your passwords, detects when you are logging into a site it knows about, and supplies the password.

-I chose one such password manager - [LastPass](https://www.lastpass.com/).
-I stored login information about the sites I frequent in it, drained passwords from the browser's built-in password manager and told the browser to stop collecting my passwords.
+I stored login information about the sites I frequent in the password manager, drained passwords from the browser's built-in password manager and told the browser to stop collecting my passwords.

 When all the passwords are stored in a password manager, the question arises: how secure is the password manager itself?
-Well, one of the reasons why I chose LastPass (in addition to raving reviews) is - it supports multiple flavors of 2-factor authentication, including the Authenticator codes - and the OTP (one-time passwords) that Yubikey Neo supports directly!
+Current password managers support multiple flavors of 2-factor authentication, including the Authenticator codes - and the OTP (one-time passwords) that Yubikey supports directly.

-I paid for LastPass Premium to gain access to the 2-factor authentication feature ($12/year) and registered my token.
-Now to log into my LastPass account I need to type in my password *and* insert and tap the Yubikey Neo.

-LastPass allows up to three tokens to be registered for one account, to allow for the recovery in case the token is lost.
+Usually, Yubikey support requires a for paid accounts, but the price is reasonable: around $40/year for a family.
+Multiple tokens can be registered for one account, to allow for the recovery in case the token is lost.
 One can get a (cheaper) OTP-only Yubico token for this purpose - or get Yubike Neo/4C tokens for the family members and cross-register them :)

+Originally, I chose [LastPass](https://www.lastpass.com/) as the password manager because of raving reviews; later, after a few security breaches in LastPass, I switched to [BitWarden](https://bitwarden.com/).

 ## SSH ##